 Satanic Panic was a debut feature for Chelsea Stardust who was more mundanely born as Chelsea Peters.
 Stardust/Peters had been working in the film industry as an assistant since the late 2000s and from 2011 onwards is credited as an assistant to Jason Blum on a number of Blumhouse films.
 She made several short films and four months before Satanic Panic was released had directed one of the episodes of the Blumhose horror anthology tv series Into the Dark (2019- ).
 The film is produced by Fangoria Films and executive produced by the magazine’s current editor Phil Nobile, Jr – part of the new production arm of the horror magazine started in 2018 as the magazine keeps flip-flopping over whether to remain in print.

 The Satanist coven/conspiracy has been with us ever since Rosemary’s Baby (1968).
 There was a fad for Satanism films for several years after Rosemary’s Baby but that had slipped into being a cliche by the 1980s.
 Not many films still take the idea seriously – the number of full-blown Satanist conspiracy film made since then is very thin on the ground.
 There have however been a number of parodies with the likes of The Day of the Beast (1995), The Convent (2000) and Party Bus to Hell (2017).
+The forebear that comes the closest to this was the comedy Teen Lust (2014) where a teenager boy who tries to lose his virginity before his Satanist parents sacrifice him.
 (See Films About Devil Worship).